imad-pasha/imad-pasha.github.io/content/teaching/_index.md

 The **AstroCodex** is an attempt to meet this need, by producing a high quality, peer reviewed, tested set of coding exercises with astronomical examples.
 Community maintained (and filled at institutionally held hack days!), I want to help create a resource for other educators to make it as seamless as possible to augment or build assignments for coding-forward courses (much like the ones I have developed over the years) [(more)](astrocodex).

-# Astronomical Python Textbook

-I have an upcoming textbook through AAS-IOP E-book division which covers introductory Python with an explicit focus on astronomy students and astronomical data analysis.

 # Yale Summer Program in Astrophysics